hypervalley/GolangFrameworksBasedOnLaravel/README.md

 # GolangFrameworksBasedOnLaravel
-List Golang frameworks based on Laravel, aiming to disseminate alternatives and promote contacts and union of efforts between developers.
+List Golang frameworks based on Laravel and potential related projects, aiming to disseminate alternatives and promote contacts and union of efforts between developers.